multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 [comment]: # (mx-context-auto)

-## The Wallet Connect provider
+## The WalletConnect provider

 [`@multiversx/sdk-js-wallet-connect-provider`](https://github.com/multiversx/mx-sdk-js-wallet-connect-provider) allows the users of a dApp to login and sign transactions using [xPortal](https://xportal.com/) (the mobile application).

-For this example we will use the WalletConnect 2.0 provider since 1.0 is no longer mantained and it will be [deprecated soon](https://medium.com/walletconnect/weve-reset-the-clock-on-the-walletconnect-v1-0-shutdown-now-scheduled-for-june-28-2023-ead2d953b595)
+For this example we will use the WalletConnect 2.0 provider since 1.0 is no longer mantained and it is [deprecated](https://medium.com/walletconnect/weve-reset-the-clock-on-the-walletconnect-v1-0-shutdown-now-scheduled-for-june-28-2023-ead2d953b595)

 First, let's see a (simple) way to build a QR dialog using [`qrcode`](https://www.npmjs.com/package/qrcode) (and bootstrap):